django/django/docs/index.rst

 Then, read :doc:`getting-started` to see how to get up and running with WebSockets with only 30 lines of code.

+You can find the Channels repository `on GitHub <http://github.com/andrewgodwin/channels/>`_.

 Contents:

 .. toctree::